modular-magician/puppet-google-storage/README.md

   Access controls on the bucket.

 ##### acl[]/bucket
 Required.
-A reference to Bucket resource
+The name of the bucket.

 ##### acl[]/domain
 Output only.
 The domain associated with the entity.